Baha Toukan: Career

 Toukan joined the Arab Legion and became secretary to the Commanding Officer in 1932.
-Five years later, he was transferred to Court of Abdullah I of Jordan, the Amir of Emirate of Transjordan.
+Five years later, he was transferred to Court of Abdullah, the Emir of Emirate of Transjordan.
 In 1941, he was employed in Jordan as clerk in the Arab Legion and official in the Department of Education unit seconded to the BBC as an Arabic announcer.
 BBC hired him for their London office the following year.

 In 1944, he returned to Jordan.
 From April 1945 to August 1945, he was an Income tax Assesor of the Emirate of Transjordan.
 During the two-month negotiations in England in early 1946 for the Treaty of London, he was acting secretary to the Prime Minister Samir al-Rifai.
 He was then Mutasarrıf of the Balqa Governorate until 1947, when he became the Transjordan Consul-General in Jerusalem.